 While that’s a super basic description, I think it conveys the message I’m trying to get across for this part of my design process.
 I have my intention of what I want the creature to do and where it lives.
-The creature’s environment will shape some of the features of the creature as it would have to have adapted to the said environment in order to survive there.
+The creature’s environment will shape some of the features of the creature as it would have to have adapted to the said environment to survive there.
 It wouldn’t make sense for a creature to be native to the Underdark but it cannot see in the Dark and has no Blindsight or Truesight or anything of that nature.

 Step 3: Difficulty

 If you’re creating a monster with a specific campaign in mind you’ll want to figure out the appropriate Challenge Rating (CR) of the monster that you’d want to make.
 In case you don’t know this off the top of your head I found this great calculator that lets you figure out the appropriate experience or CR of the encounters you should be using for your campaign.

 A good tip that I usually use is that once you figure out a CR that you want the creature you’re creating to go through the monster manual and find a few monsters with the same CR that you’ve selected.
 Look at all of the stats it has, look at the damage output that it does, and look at the average hp/AC the creatures have.